xJoTaErRex/Conversa-em-Java/README.md

-# Simulação do Mundo Real em Java
+# Real World Simulation in Java
-Simular uma conversa em Java para treinamento da linguagem
+Simulate a Java conversation for language training